Sexuality in music videos

+Before 1980

+The potential for film and music working together has been exploited by Hollywood since 1927 with The Jazz Singer.
+For the way sexuality was portrayed in this early era of film see Pre-Code sex films.

 1980s

-On August 1, 1981, MTV, the first 24-hour music video channel, began broadcasting.
+On 1 August 1981, MTV, the first 24-hour music video channel, began broadcasting.
 The Rolling Stones, AC/DC, Michael Jackson, and Guns N' Roses were significant musicians featured on MTV.

 In a 1992 study posted in the Journal of Broadcasting & Electronic Media, where characters' behaviors in 182 MTV music videos were observed, the authors argued that MTV promoted sexuality through video content and advertisements.
 The study concluded that in music videos, the male characters were portrayed as more dominant, professional, and aggressive, while female characters were submissive, performative, and emotional.
 A 1987 study that analyzed 30 hours of MTV content had similar arguments that music videos released in the 1980s typically depicted women as alluring objects.
 The results suggested: 57% of music videos displayed women being objectified, 17% accounted women's talents for the sexual roles they were highlighted, 14% did not align with typical stereotypes, and 12% acknowledged women's independence.
 In addition to these results, physical contact was displayed in over 50% of music videos, and women were often seen wearing seductive clothing.
 Young adults, one of the main audiences of MTV, were heavily affected by the prevalence of sexuality in music videos as it changed the way they viewed their roles in society.

 The concept of sexuality in 80s music videos is evident in Olivia Newton-John's music video for "Physical."
 The video's cinematography emphasizes the naked male body.
-Another example includes Culture Club's music video "Karma Chameleon," in which the cameras are paned underneath women's skirts and zoomed in on cleavage.
+Another example includes Culture Club's music video "Karma Chameleon," in which the cameras are panned underneath women's skirts and zoomed in on cleavage.
 One scholar suggests that even the ways women are filmed in music videos can portray a narrow and sexualized view of them.
-An article by scholar Erika VaDyke refers to this idea as “isolation objectification”, which occurs when the camera is focused on one body part of a person, specifically the stomach, genital areas, lips, and buttocks, reducing them to their body part as opposed to their whole being.
+An article by scholar Erika VaDyke refers to this idea as "isolation objectification", which occurs when the camera is focused on one body part of a person, specifically the stomach, genital areas, lips, and buttocks, reducing them to their body part as opposed to their whole being.

 At the dawn of music videos, sexuality and gender stereotypes were already prevailing, with the younger generation being an important audience.